nashville-software-school/client-side-mastery/book-5-the-apprentice/chapters/COMPONENT_STATE_PROPS.md

 import "./Kennel.css"

-export default class Kennel extends Component {
+class Kennel extends Component {

     /*
         Although you will eventually be pulling your objects